Click0910/level-task/README.md

 Basically the idea was to take advantage of the distributed system that was implemented for this demo and the async tasks to improve the performance of upload data.

 The dataset used is relative small, but imagine something with hundred thousands or millions of rows.
-So, the idea was tu take advantage of the infra already setUp.
+So, the idea was take advantage of the infra already setUp.

 In a prod scenario these tasks can be trigger using an SDK or CLI command in order to avoid latency issues, but fot this demo I consider is ok have this endpoint.